 - Letters of Support to Legislature- from students or teachers

 - Evaluation of residency- online form from both school and teaching artist

 - Copies of newsletters/photos/other publicity

-All residency requirements must be completed by May 15, 2017.
+All residency requirements for current(FY17) school year’s grant must be completed by May 15.

 Toolkit for Schools:

-- AIS Mini Grant Application – for schools to apply to host a residency – Due Sept 15, 2016
+- AIS Mini Grant Application – online application for schools to host a residency – Due May 5, 2017

 - Juneau Teaching Artist Roster – list of Teaching Artists available to conduct residencies in Juneau School District schools